Hugh Calveley: Background

 Hugh Calveley was born the youngest son of David de Calveley of Lea, and his wife, Joanna.
-His name is frequently misspelt as Calverley, Caverle, Calvelegh, Kerverley, Calverlee, Calvyle, Kalvele, Calviley, and Calvile.
+His name is variously spelled as Calverley, Caverle, Calvelegh, Kerverley, Calverlee, Calvyle, Kalvele, Calviley, and Calvile.
 The family held the manor of Calveley in Bunbury, Cheshire, living in Calveley Hall.
 The Hall came into the possession of the Davenport family through marriage in 1369.
 Hugh was likely born at Lea Hall in Lea Newbold, formerly a civil parish, now in the parish of Aldford and Saighton in the Borough of Cheshire West and Chester.
 Lea Hall remained in the Calveley Family until 1714 and was demolished in about 1876.
 Estimates of the year of his birth range from 1315 to 1333.
 Calveley married an Aragonese princess, the Dna Constanza.
 The evidence is incontrovertible, as there is a letter of 1377 in existence from Pedro IV on the subject of her dower.
 How long they cohabited if at all is a moot point but it is known that the princess left Calveley.
 The date of her departure is unknown, but Pedro wrote to his son Martin in 1381 ordering him to stop living in adultery with her.

 It is possible that he was a close relative, maybe even a half-brother, of Sir Robert Knolles.